AVSimulation/SCANeR-Quick-Starts/Pages/HT_Change_work_environment/HT_Change_work_environment.md

 # How to switch between workspaces

 As a reminder, in SCANeR studio, the different workspaces you can have are called Configurations.

+> **Tips** If you run SCANeR for the 1st time and you just follow the [Create your workspace](https://avsguillaume.github.io/Samples-Pack/Pages/HT_Create_custom_work_environment/HT_Create_A_New_Workspace.html) Guide then you can skip this one.
+Indeed, this one is necessary to SCANeR users who already have an existing SCANeR environment on their machine and wants to evaluate a new SCANeR feature.
 > **Note:** To create a new SCANeR Configuration, follow the instructions here: [How to?
 Create a new Workspace in SCANeR studio](../HT_Create_custom_work_environment/HT_Create_A_New_Workspace.md)

 This guide explains how to switch to a different Configuration in SCANeR studio.
 You will see, it is easy :smile::